ion-bueno/covid-material-optimization/README.md

 In this problem a linear optimization with Python functions is developed.
 Then the variables are considered integers to show how the problem should be resolved in this case.

+## Notebook

+The implementation with all the details is presented in the notebook **covid_optimization.ipynb**.

 ## Data

+Distances as well as respirators and covid patients are stored in **data.xlsx**.